no-more-secrets/parsco/README.md

 something other than a character, or a `std::string` otherwise.

 ### `seq`
-The `seq` parser runs multiple parsers in sequence, and only succeeds if all of them succeed.
+This parser runs multiple parsers in sequence, and only succeeds if all of them succeed.
 Returns all results in a tuple.
 ```cpp
 template<typename...
 Parsers>